 The Blinders say their thank yous and leave the stage.
 Just a few seconds into chants of ‘one more song’, Thomas is back, picking up his guitar washed in dim red light.
 He proceeds to play the final song from the album, and the only mellow, stripped back number, titled ‘Orbit‘.
 It’s greeted by rapturous applause and cheers right to the back of the packed room.

 Columbia is a fantastic album that you should definitely listen to if you haven’t already.
 It’s sure to make an appearance on my end of year favourites list.
-The Blinders have also proved themselves already as an excellent live band and one of the most exciting new acts around at the moment.
+The Blinders have also proved themselves already as an excellent live band and one of the some of the most exciting new artists around at the moment.

 Gotta Get Through